• Skip to primary navigation

 You don’t need to do that, of course!

-So, try it this weekend, serve it with coffee or tea, then let me know how it goes? 🙂
+So, try this torta della nonna recipe this weekend, serve it with coffee or tea, then let me know how it goes? 🙂

-A traditional Tuscan pie, Torta della Nonna (Italian Custard Pie) is excellent for desserts or snacks.
-A perfect balance of creamy and sweet in every bite — serve it with coffee, tea, or even wine!
+A traditional Tuscan pie, Torta della Nonna is excellent for desserts or snacks.
+A perfect balance of creamy and sweet in every bite — Nonna Pie is great with coffee, tea, or even wine!

 Print Pin Rate